nickrusso42518/zhong/README.md

           with the `#` symbol, just like Python or YAML.
 Defaults to `all.csv` which is my current (and constantly growing) general-purpose list.

-  * `-q`: Enable quiet mode.
+  * `-s`: Enable nosound mode.
 This disables audio narration of the Chinese symbols.
 Learners must rely entirely on sight.
 The game will run faster as well.
-Note that audio narration is only available on MacOS, so Windows and Linux users are always in quiet mode.
+Note that audio narration is only available on MacOS, so Windows and Linux users are always in nosound mode.

-  * `-m`: Enable mask mode.
+  * `-c`: Enable nochin mode.
 This prints Chinese symbols with a black foreground and background color.
-This effectively masks the Chinese symbols, forcing a learner to rely only on the audio narration.
-For that reason, this option is only available to MacOS users.
+This effectively masks the Chinese symbols; learner relies on sounds and/or pinyin.
 Using the mouse, you can highlight the Chinese symbols to reveal them if you need a hint; this technique should be used sparingly.

+  * `-p`: Enable nopin mode.
+This prints pinyin symbols with a black foreground and background color.
+Same concept as nochin mode.

   * `-r`: The MacOS `say` command supports a range of narration rates, depending on the language spoken.
 The slowest (easiest) is 90